You have been added to our list.

 Providing a power source from any setting, portable power packs are in demand, and UL is helping with the safe commercialization of these products.

-According to the 2016 Annual Global Climate and Catastrophe Report, 315 natural catastrophe events occurred across the globe last year.
+According to the Aon Benfield Global Climate and Catastrophe site, there were 31 separate billion-dollar disasters globally in 2017.
 In addition to considerable economic losses, natural disasters often lead to short- or long-term power outages.
 Hurricanes, blizzards, earthquakes, even a strong gust of wind can all disrupt connections to the power grid in communities.
 Having a generator at the ready has always been a go-to solution for disaster preparedness, but is it the only – or best – option?

 Portable power packs provide an ideal, renewable energy alternative to generators – especially for indoor use because of their convenience to “power up” when off the grid.
 These packs contain outputs that enable small electronics and appliances to be plugged in with an electrical cord.